-- (a) Suitable sanitary facilities for personal hygiene must be provided in a convenient location within or associated with a building, appropriate to its function or use. - (b) \ \ \ \ \ \
+- (a) Suitable sanitary facilities for personal hygiene must be provided in a convenient location within or associated with a building, appropriate to its function or use. - (b)

-- (c) Laundering facilities or space for laundering facilities must be provided in a convenient location within or associated with a building, appropriate to its function or use. - (d) A food preparation facility must be provided which includes- - (i) a means for food rinsing, utensil washing and waste water disposal; and - (ii) a means for cooking food; and - (iii) a space for food preparation. - (e) A sanitary compartment must be constructed with sufficient space or other means to enable an unconscious occupant to be removed from the compartment.
+- (c) Laundering facilities or space for laundering facilities and the means for sanitary disposal of waste water must be provided in a convenient location within or associated with a building, appropriate to its function or use. - (d) A food preparation facility must be provided which includes- - (i) a means for food rinsing, utensil washing and the sanitary disposal of associated waste water; and - (ii) a means for cooking food; and - (iii) a space for food preparation. - (e) A sanitary compartment must be constructed with sufficient space or other means to enable an unconscious occupant to be removed from the compartment.